Eyes & Senses: Perceptual Load

 Immune signaling influences sensory gain and tolerance.

-They’re the terrain revealing itself.
+Sensory changes are the terrain revealing itself.

 → Learn more: The SWIM Terrain Map